When were you at the movies last?

 His look was cold and piercing under big black eyebrows that came down like hawks.
 His face, pale as a corpse, made a sharp contrast to his flowing black robe with the red heptagonal pentagrams.
 What was dangling around his neck to me looked like a human eyeball with cracked veins.

-Let’s take a look at a more modern character, a total nerd (because hey, an evil magician was nothing more than the misunderstood nerd of the fantasy world):
+Let’s take a look at a more modern character, a total nerd (because hey, an evil magician is nothing more than the misunderstood nerd of the fantasy world):

 “He was a nerd.”

 Do you feel his nerdiness?
 A bit maybe, depending on your imagination and how many nerds you have met.
 But if you want to draw your readers into your world more deeply, get specific:

 He was wearing thick glasses, a long greasy pony tail, and a Superman T-shirt from the 2006 comics fair.

 These are specifics that make your character come alive in the reader’s mind.
 They are not just meaningless data, but details that tell volumes about who that guy is.
 You showed instead of telling.
 Well done!